ef4/ember-set-body-class/README.md

 Whenever the above template is rendered, the `<body>` tag will have class `hello` added to it.
 When it's destroyed, the class is removed.

 This works in both in-browser and in Fastboot.
-Fastboot support depends on https://github.com/ember-fastboot/fastboot/commit/20bbbc357b8183d0b2ca4463c5cb1dca5f7fdf8f).
+Fastboot support requires at least Fastboot 1.1.1 (which incorporated the work done in https://github.com/ember-fastboot/fastboot/pull/171).

 ## Install